TodePond/TodePondDotCom/wikiblogarden/sayings/ask/readme.md

 ## Struggling to choose?

 Ask.
 Get some advice.
 Sometimes you don't even need the answer.
-You just need to hear the question out loud (or written down).
+You need to hear the question out loud (or written down).

 ## Want to know something?